Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/C _  Maximum number of edges removed.md

 # Maximum number of edges removed

-Once a upon time a problem setter offered a problem to Arpa.
-Like always Arpa said "eaaasy", but after a time Arpa said this problem is so NP.

-Solve this problem to prove Arpa is always right and his first opinion is correct.

 You are given a graph with  nodes and  edges.
-Calculate maximum number of edges that can be removed from the graph so that it contains exactly  connected components.
+Calculate maximum number of edges that can be removed from the graph so that it contains exactly K connected components.

-Input : The first line contains (in order).
+Input :
-The next m lines have  number, and  that showS there is an edge between those nodes.
+The first line contains n , m , k, the next m lines have two number,u and v that show there is an edge between those nodes.

 It is guaranteed that input is valid(no multiple edges and no loops).

-Output : Maximum number of edges that can be removed from the graph such that it contains exactly  connected components.
+Output : Maximum number of edges that can be removed from the graph such that it contains exactly K connected components.

-If the graph intially has more than  components print .
+If the graph intially has more than K components print -1.

-Constraints

 1 <= n,m <= 100 000
 1 <= k <=n